-- 3 For radio enabled with Unit ID, Perform one of the following actions: - or to [UnitID Entry] and press the Menu Select button directly below Edit.
+- 3 For radio enabled with Unit ID, perform one of the following actions: - or to [UnitID Entry] and press the Menu Select button directly below Edit.
 A blinking cursor appears.
 Use the keypad to type or edit a Unit ID.
-Press the Menu Select button directly below 0k to submit. - or predefined Unit IDs.
-Press the Menu Select button directly below Sel to select the predefined Unit ID.
+Press the Menu Select button directly below 0k to submit. - or to scroll through the list of predefined Unit IDs.
+Press the Menu Select button directly below Sel to select the predefined Unit ID. - Press and hold or to scroll through the list of predefined Unit IDs at a fast scroll rate.

-Press and hold or to scroll through the list of predefined Unit IDs at a fast scroll rate.
 Press the Menu Select button directly below Sel to select the predefined Unit ID.